plone/documentation/docs/contributing/core/package-dependencies.md

     caching -- depends on --> ploneapi
     exportimport -- uses serializers of --> restapi exportimport -- depends on --> ploneapi
 ```

 ## Packages in detail

-Looking deeper into those packages, there are more sub-divisions, but first we place them into three groups:
+Looking deeper into those packages, there are more sub-divisions, but first we place them into three groups.

 ### Above `Products.CMFPlone`